jhetuts/shopmsg-chart-demo/README.md

 - Legend can also be toggle
 - Line are also hoverable for both Optins/Opt-ins and Recipients.
 You can also hover a line alone.
 - Smooth transition of lines
-- Since picking a date has a mistake, I limit the input to 3 and above so that system can avoid displaying odd chart.
+- Since picking a date has a mistake, I limit the input to 3 so that system can avoid displaying odd chart.
+- Switching lines can only be one at a time.